thetrueduck420/PIgrade/README.md

 anyways, this is coming out soon enough im getting very close to a demo

-current status: im remaking the whole OS, along with PIboots, this is for optimization and ease of use, its not gonna take long
+current status: im remaking the whole OS, along with HexaBoot, this is for optimization and ease of use, its not gonna take long